LINNI2017/System/Sort_Comparison/README.md

+#Sort Comparison

-#### This sort program aims to sort an array of integers, via two sort methods: bitonic sort and bubble sort.
+### This sort program aims to sort an array of integers, via two sort methods: bitonic sort and bubble sort.

 - Use `make` to build code, use `./sort` to run code, use `make clean` to clean directory after using `make` many times, you might see some error like `make: Nothing to be done for 'all'.`